mvandot/Personalization/README.md

 ## Description
 1. `personalization.py` script reads csv file from the first argument and generates personalization for each row.
-2. `personalization-done.csv` is then created with personalization details.
+2. `personalization-done.csv` is then created with all the details of the personalization.

 ## Installation
-Replace <token> with your personal Turtl token inside `personalization.py`
+Replace `<token>` with your personal Turtl token inside `personalization.py`

 ## Steps to follow